kaoskinkae/Enabling-Intel-Wireless-3165-Wi-Fi-Tahoe/README.md

 ## The ZIP file is available in Releases.

-For OCLP 3.0.0 Nightly with Broadcom-Wi-Fi, use EFI-KGP-public-v.1.1.5-OCLP-Broadcom.
-For OCLP 3.0.0 Nightly with Intel-Wi-Fi, use EFI-KGP-public-v.1.1.5-OCLP-Intel (see update and link at the bottom of this post).
+For OCLP 3.0.0 Nightly with Broadcom-Wi-Fi.

+Use EFI-KGP-public-v.1.1.5-OCLP-Broadcom.
+For OCLP 3.0.0 Nightly with Intel-Wi-Fi

+Use EFI-KGP-public-v.1.1.5-OCLP-Intel (see update and link at the bottom of this post).

 Happy that it worked out. 👍
 I’ve reviewed your EFI and made some adjustments (attached below).
 I also added all kexts for Intel Bluetooth.